-3. PSYCHOLOGICAL INTERVIEW/ PSYCHOLOGICAL WRITTEN TEST.
+3. PSYCHOLOGICAL SCREENING PROCESS.

-The Psychological Written Test consists of a battery of three tests.
-It is a mandatory process required by state law for all prospective peace officers.
-These tests will be used in conjunction with your clinical interview with a psychologist to determine your suitability for a career in law enforcement.
-This will be scheduled once an applicant successfully completes the background investigation.

-Applicants continuing in the selection process will be scheduled for an appointment with a departmentally selected psychologist.
-This interview is generally held after the background investigation and prior to the Academy invitation.
+The psychological screening process is required by state law for all prospective peace officers to determine your suitability for a career in law enforcement and will be scheduled upon successful completion of the background investigation.
+This process consists of two written psychological examinations and an oral interview with a licensed psychologist.
+Applicants continuing in the selection process will be contacted via e-mail by the California Department of Human Resources to schedule an appointment with a licensed psychologist.
+This interview is generally held approximately four to six weeks after completion of the background investigation.